-In this post, I have listed ten fun board games that can help your child develop and/or strengthen their math skills.
-These board games can be a great addition to a math teacher's classroom, great for homeschool math, or even just support your child's learning at home.
+In this post, I have listed ten fun board games that may help your child develop and strengthen their math skills.
+These board games can be a great addition to a math teacher's classroom, a homeschooler's math activity, or to support your child's learning at home.
 They make for great gifts too!

 This post may contain affiliate links and I may earn a small commission at no additional cost to you.
 As an Amazon Affiliate, I earn from qualifying purchases